leucos/ansible-tuto/step-01/README.md

 vagrant-hostmaster gem.
 Also, you'll have to change the IPs if you have set up your own virtual machines with different addresses.

-`ansible_ssh_user` is another special _variable_ that tells ansible to connect as this user when using ssh (by default ansible would use your current username).
+`ansible_ssh_user` is another special _variable_ that tells ansible to connect as this user when using ssh.
+By default ansible would use your current username, or use another default provided in ~/.ansible.cfg (`remote_user`).

 # Testing